div-styl/alx-higher_level_programming/0x00-python-hello_world/README.md

 - The Python file name will be stored in the environment variable $PYFILE.
 - The output filename should be $PYFILEc (e.g., if $PYFILE is my_script.py, the output filename should be my_script.pyc).
 - The script should print nothing to stdout.
+## 13. ByteCode -> Python #1
+A Shell script that compiles a Python script file.
+The Python file name is stored in the environment variable ``$PYFILE``